The humble potato, The Andes’ greatest export

 The potato is now the world’s fourth-largest food crop, but the humble tuber from the harsh climes of the High Andes has had more influence on global history than the other three put together.

 This blog serves only as a very brief overview.
-If it’s whet your appetite, why not watch this little video clip, and then get reading.
-And when you’re in Peru and Bolivia, make sure you marvel at the array of potatoes in the local markets and be sure to actually eat as many as you possibly can.
+When you’re in Peru and Bolivia, make sure you marvel at the array of potatoes in the local markets and be sure to actually eat as many as you possibly can.
 Your private guide will gladly assist on both these fronts.